Kimberlee97/tp/docs/DeveloperGuide.md

     * 3a1.
 System displays an error message with the correct format (e.g., “Meetings must follow the format YYYY-MM-DD HH:mm”).
     * 3a2.
 User re-enters the correct date and time.
         * Use case resumes at step 6.

-* **4a.** User specifies other fields together with `m/` (e.g., `s/closed`).
-    * 4a1.
-System displays error: “When editing a meeting, no other fields may be provided.”
-    * 4a2.
-User corrects the command and retries.
-        * Use case resumes at step 4.

 * **64b.** User tries to add a meeting for a non-existent contact index.
     * 6b1.
 System displays “Invalid person index.”